This post contains affiliate links.

 The child safe web browser is not fool proof.
 FreeTime now comes with an option for a child safe web browser.
 You can choose to allow all of Amazon’s pre-selected content or you can choose to just add your own.
 I recommend just adding your own, since as with FreeTime Unlimited, Amazon and I don’t always see eye to eye about what I think is appropriate for my children.
 I am very impressed with the browser overall and Amazon has done a very thorough job of making it as child safe as possible.
 They won’t even allow you to add many commerce websites for example, including blocking access to Amazon itself.
 Just be careful that the websites you do add are totally safe for your children.
 Some websites have user forums, for example, that you may not realize your child could have access to.

 The web browser also has a great feature for adding specific YouTube videos so that your child can safely watch them.
-They are stripped of ads and no recommended videos come up when the video you added finishes playing.
+They are stripped of ads.
 Just be careful with what videos you add.
 I was testing this feature out and grabbed a YouTube video of the Impressionists since we are studying Claude Monet.
 I was a little horrified at the lack of clothing on some of the selected art prints that were included on the video, so was pretty quick in deleting.

 It is important to talk to your children ahead of time and to ask them to alert you if they come across anything that does not look right.
 Enlist their help in protecting them, make it a team effort to keep the tablets safe for their use.
 We are ultimately responsible to guard the young lives in our care, but we also need to equip and train them in the proper use of these tools, while still keeping a diligent watchful eye.